 RELATED: What is a "Rape Kit" in a CSC Case?
 Click here for our article on SANE examinations.

 Your attorney takes an original signed copy of the polygraph examiner's report and delivers it to the Prosecutor.
 "See, my client is innocent.
 He passed the polygraph.
 Now would you please drop these charges?"
 But they don't drop the charges.
 The Prosecutor smiles, shakes their head and says "Well, we don't want to see an innocent person go to prison anymore than you do."
-She goes on to say "Our office has a policy not to blindly except private polygraphs from Defense Attorneys.
-If your client wants to take a polygraph with our approved polygraph examiner, we'd be willing to consider it.
+They go on to say "Our office has a policy not to blindly accept private polygraphs from defense attorneys.
+If your client wants to take a polygraph with our approved law enforcement polygraph examiner, we'd be willing to consider it.
 We can set up the appointment anytime, just let me know..."

-Because you already passed one polygraph, an inexperienced Defense Attorney may submit you for a polygraph examination with someone from the local Police Department, Sheriff's Office, Michigan State Police, or US Secret Service.
-You show up for the exam, and the cop administering it seems very friendly.
+Because you already passed one polygraph, an inexperienced defense attorney may submit you for a polygraph examination with someone from the local Police Department (rare), Sheriff's Office, Michigan State Police, or US Secret Service.
+You show up for the exam, and the law enforcement officer administering it seems very friendly.
 The interview begins with casual talk before the test begins.
 They want to know all about your background.
-Then, the examiner asked some questions "just to get a feel for the case and see what the accusations are about."
+Then, the examiner asks some questions "just to get a feel for the case and see what the accusations are about."
 He asks about some of the facts of the case and even some things that have nothing to do with it.
 He makes you feel very comfortable about being honest.

-Knowing that it has nothing to do with the actual questions, you happen to admit – agreeing with the examiner of course – that when you were 18, you dated a 15-year-old for about a week without realizing how young she was [insert your own example here].
-You and the examiner have a friendly discussion about how easy it is to get falsely accused of CSC and "caught up in this kind of a mess."
-When the polygraph exam begins, the examiner begins to read you your rights, just like a police interrogation ("you have the right to remain silent, anything you say...").
-The examiner asks basically the exact same questions that the private polygraph examiner did...in addition to about an hour of additional questioning, which turns into a harsh interrogation at times.
+Knowing that it has nothing to do with the actual questions, you happen to admit – agreeing with the examiner of course – that when you were 16, you dated a 15-year-old for about a week without realizing how young they were because they lied about their age, etc. [insert your own example here].
+You and the examiner have a friendly discussion about how easy it is to get falsely accused of CSC and "caught up in a mess."
+When the polygraph exam begins, the examiner begins to read what sounds like your rights, just like a police interrogation.
+The examiner asks basically the exact same questions that the private polygraph examiner did...in addition to up to hours of additional questioning, which turns into a harsh interrogation at times.
 You feel like you're on "The First 48."

 When it finally ends, the examiner says "Well, I'll disclose my findings to the Prosecutors Office and you'll get a copy of my report.
 I've got to review the data.
 Thanks for coming in."
 Great, all of this will be over soon, right?
-Fast forward a week or so and your Metro Detroit CSC Attorney is opening up the office mail.
-He opens up an envelope from the government's polygraph examiner or Prosecutor's Office.
-A wave of shock falls over him as he reads the conclusion of the report: "Deception indicated."
+Fast forward and your Metro Detroit CSC Attorney receives a report from the government's polygraph examiner or Prosecutor's Office.
+A wave of shock falls over them as they read the conclusion of the report: "Deception indicated."
 What?
 How could this be?
 It was the same case, the same machine, the same accusation.
 But that's not all…

 Overall, the government polygraph examiner believes that you are lying.
-If that's not enough, there's another sentence in there that reads "during the course of the interview, the client disclosed that he had previously committed an act of Criminal Sexual Conduct for which he was never charged – sexual relations with a minor, which constitutes Criminal Sexual Conduct, 3rd Degree, MCL 750.520d – a 15 year felony.
-The last sentence reads "a copy of these documents has been sent to the County Prosecutor's Office."
+If that's not enough, there's another sentence in there that reads "during the course of the interview, the client disclosed that he had previously had relations with a minor, which makes it sound as though you committed Criminal Sexual Conduct, 3rd Degree, MCL 750.520d – a 15 year felony.
+The last sentence reads "a copy of these documents has been sent to the Prosecutor's Office."
 What the heck happened here?
 How have you gone from essentially feeling like you've been proven innocent to suddenly becoming not only a "liar," but apparently a "child molester" who got away with it?

 RELATED: Criminal Sexual Conduct 1st Degree - does "LIFE" really mean life in Prison?

-The Prosecutor calls your Defense Attorney and "apologetically" informs him that they definitely won't be dismissing the charges, and in fact there won't be any plea deals at all in this case, and they could even add new charges.
+The Prosecutor calls your Defense Attorney and (apologetically) informs them that they definitely won't be dismissing the charges, and in fact there won't be any plea deals at all in this case at this time.
 Although the polygraph results, or even the fact that a polygraph was given, won't be admissible at trial, the "statement" that was given during what you believed was just casual discussion is potentially admissible in court.
-But wait a minute – that report the examiner wrote twists your words and misrepresents everything you said.
-Is there a video of the room that would prove that the polygraph examiner inaccurately recorded your words?
-Nope, sorry.
-"We don't record those..."

 RELATED: DNA evidence in Criminal Sexual Conduct cases.

-But in my opinion, as a Detroit defense attorney, it seems that the very marginal benefit that there is to gain by taking a polygraph, weighed against the extreme risk if things go wrong, dictates that it's often a waste and possibly even a dangerous risk.
-So if you're considering taking a polygraph examination, choose wisely and think very, very hard before opening up your pocketbook and writing that $500-$1000 check.
+But by way of opinion, as a Detroit defense attorney, it seems that the very marginal benefit that there is to gain by taking a polygraph, weighed against the extreme risk if things go wrong, dictates that it may just be a waste at best and possibly even a dangerous risk at worst.
+So if you're considering taking a polygraph examination, it may be wise to get legal counsel immediately.

 Get Defense for CSC Charges Today

-Brian has a long history of awards and honors, and was most recently named one of the 21 Best Criminal Defense Lawyers in Detroit for 2020 by Expertise.com, and has been named one of the DBusiness Top Lawyers for 2020.
+Brian has a long history of awards and honors, and was most recently named one of the 21 Best Criminal Defense Lawyers in Detroit by Expertise.com, and has been named one of the DBusiness Top Lawyers.

 If you are facing CSC charges in Michigan, call Prain Law, PLLC and speak to CSC Defense Attorney Brian J. Prain today at (248) 731-4543.